softwaresaved/recipy-test/Deployment.md

 ```

 ### Install recipy package 0.2.3 under Windows 7 Enterprise SP1 + 3.5.2 (Anaconda 4.1.1)

+In the following, the Git Bash prompt was used.

 The latest recipy package, 0.2.3, can be installed, via Python's [pip](https://pip.pypa.io/en/stable/) package manager, as follows: